Table of Contents_

-As you work, you need to limit the sound coming through the microphone, leading to more of a focus on enhancing the microphone and durability of the headset.
+As you work, you need to limit the sound coming through the microphone, focusing more on enhancing the microphone and the durability of the headset.
 While gaming, you want comfort and sound quality because you’ll wear this option for an extended period of time.
 To find out more about headphones vs headsets for gaming.

 Comfort remains the top priority for many Americans, and gaming headsets generally satisfy this feature for wireless headsets and wired headsets.
 However, while you work, you want a lightweight option that lets you hear what is going on in your office at any volume by design.

 Gaming headset designs typically feature extra padding for enhanced comfort.

 Because you want different features within your two headphones, you should consider the differences in comfort, audio quality, versatility, and added features, like background noise cancellation for your over-ear headset or on-ear headset.
 In addition, while looking for a new headset among the wide range of audio and voice options, you should consider whether you want a gaming headset with a 3.5 mm vs. USB dongle connection for comfortable headsets.

 Gaming headphones often feature more padding than their office counterparts.
 This padding might be along the headset’s top and around the ears.
 If you wear a gaming headset for a long time, these factors solidify the comfort during your gaming experience.
 However, gaming headsets also seem heavier than other headphone versions.